Alaaa1/evaluate-news-article/README.md

 1. Clone the github repo then cd into the project directory and run:
     ```npm install```

-2. Then sign up for a free API key at meaningcloud.com
+2. Then sign up for a free API key at [Meaning Cloud](meaningcloud.com)

 3. Install dotenv package
      ``` npm install dotenv```